r00k/blog/_posts/2016-11-17-my-morning-checklist.md

 I don't always start my day with a checklist, but the days where I do seem to go better.

-To access my checklist, I run a shell alias I made called `start` which opens it opens it in Vim.
+To access my checklist, I run a shell alias I made called `start` which opens it in Vim.

 Here's what it looks like: